C3S/collecting_society_docker/README.rst

 Repositories
 ------------

-In first step, the repositories of the services have to be cloned and some filesystem preparation tasks have to be performed.
+In the first step, the repositories of the services have to be cloned and some filesystem preparation tasks have to be performed.
 Clone the `collecting_society_docker`_ repository into your working space::